giantswarm/docs/src/content/reference/kubectl-gs/get-nodepools.md

 ### `--output/-o` {#flags-output}

 `kubectl` commonly allows to specify the output format for all `get` subcommands. `kgs get nodepools` is no different.
+Similar to other `get` subcommands, you can specify the output format of `kgs get nodepools` using the `--output` flag.

 #### YAML output {#yaml}